Customer Dissatisfaction: What Causes It and How to Fix It

 Dissatisfied customers leave negative feedback

-These negative feedbacks factor into the growth of your SaaS company, so make sure you handle them correctly.
+This negative word-of-mouth can affect the growth of your SaaS company, so make sure you handle them correctly.

 At the same time, negative feedback isn’t all that bad.
 You can use their comments to validate product issues and prioritize which problems to focus on first.